 Victim's Assistance Programs

 If the State pursues criminal prosecution, as a crime victim you have certain rights.
-Some rights are automatic and some rights have to be requested.
-You can access this information online at Oregon Crime Victims Rights or by calling the Deschutes County District Attorney’s Victim’s Assistance Program 541-388-6525
+Some rights are automatic, and some rights have to be requested.
+To learn more about these rights and how to request them, you can visit the Oregon Department of Justice's website by clicking HERE.
+You can also contact the Deschutes County District Attorney’s Victim’s Assistance Program at (541) 388-6525.

 We can all help prevent suicide.
 If you or someone you know are struggling, these resources are open 24/7, free and confidential.
 You can reach the National Suicide Prevention Lifeline by calling 1(800)273-8255.
 You can also find more resources on their website by clicking HERE.
 If you feel uncomfortable talking on the phone, there is a text/chat option on the website that you can access HERE.
 Necesitas ayuda en español, llame 1(888)628-9454.
 For those who are hard of hearing or speech impaired, call 1 (800) 799-4889.

 If you or someone you know are in a crisis, it can be hard to know what to do.
 In Deschutes County, there is a 24-hour crisis response by phone or face-to-face.
 Crisis services are provided to any individual in need; Oregon Health Plan coverage is not required.
 The crisis phone line is available 24 hours a day at